oracle/node-oracledb/doc/api.md

 SQL> STARTUP FORCE
 ```

-CRC can alternatively be configured in an [`oraaccess.xml`](#oraaccess) or
+Once CRC has been enabled in the database, the values used by the cache in
-[`sqlnet.ora`](#tnsadmin) file on the Node.js host, see [Client Configuration
+Node.js can be tuned in an [`oraaccess.xml`](#oraaccess) file, see [Client
-Parameters][182].
+Configuration Parameters][182].

-Tables can then be created, or altered, so repeated queries use CRC.
-This
+Tables can be created, or altered, so repeated queries use CRC.
+This allows
-allows existing applications to use CRC without needing modification.
+existing applications to use CRC without needing modification.
 For example:

 ```sql
 SQL> CREATE TABLE cities (id NUMBER, name VARCHAR2(40)) RESULT_CACHE (MODE FORCE);